The Drawing Board

 I saved B2B pricing and internal cost reduction projects for this last section, because that's where I would expect the most effective AI use cases to emerge first.

-As an internal example: even the largest public REITs often have relatively lean headcounts, and they have to do things like reviewing hundreds or thousands of broker offering memorandums, some of which are full of lies less accurate than others… or as a B2B example, if a chain retailer said they were paying above-market rents at many of their stores, or above-market pricing to many of their vendors, and a new AI-driven system would be faster and cheaper than the specialized consulting firms that they currently hire to scrub these problems…
+As an internal example: even the largest public REITs often have relatively lean headcounts, and they have to do things like reviewing hundreds of broker offering memorandums, some of which are full of lies less accurate than others… or as a B2B example, if a chain retailer said they were paying above-market rents at many of their stores, or above-market pricing to many of their vendors, and a new AI-driven system would be faster and cheaper than the specialized consulting firms that they currently hire to scrub these problems…

 I'm just speculating here, but these are the kinds of AI use cases that I would find more plausible.
 The distinction from the B2C examples is that we're talking about less granular systems with fewer eyes on them, often subject to much less market pressure over time, making or supporting chunkier high-dollar decisions… this is where the average public company might expect to find some low-hanging fruit on the AI tree.